Green dry cleaning alternatives (Say no to toxic chemicals)

 1. Steam it

 Steam can be a great way to clean clothes.
 You can place your delicates in the dryer with a damp washcloth and run a normal cycle (add a few drops of essential oils to the washcloth for a nice “yummy” factor).
 You can hang your garments in the bathroom and turn on the shower.
-Or you can by a garment steamer.
+Or you can by a garment steamer (like this one).
 The heat kills bacteria which helps with odors and other nastiness.

 2. Brush it